 Statistics from OTS showed that seat belt use in Nevada fell from 93.2% in 2010 to 89.4% in 2016.
 Nationally in 2020, only 90.03 percent of vehicle occupants used seat belts.
 Users of rideshare companies, such as Uber and Lyft, have also a tendency to not use seat belts.

 Nationally, 22,215 were killed in car crashes in 2019, and 47% of them were not wearing seat belts.
 In Nevada, 22.3% of those killed were not using seat belts.
 From 2014 through 2018, Nevada saw 337 unbelted occupants die in crashes.
-A large number of deaths from crashes involving pickup trucks and SUVs involve occupants not wearing seat belts.
+A large number of deaths from crashes involving pickup trucks and SUVs involve occupants not wearing seat belts and cause truck accident.
 Also, a greater number of crash deaths at night involve occupants without seat belts.

 What are Nevada’s Seat Belt Laws?

 Nevada law requires all passenger cars to be equipped with at least two shoulder-harness seat belts for front seat occupants.
 Nevada law also requires all occupants of passenger cars to be wear seatbelts.
 Under NRS 484D.495, the maximum penalty for not wearing a seat belt is a traffic ticket for a non-moving violation and a mere $25, with no Nevada demerit points.
 This $25 penalty has remained the same amount for decades, despite other changes to the statute.

 Also in Nevada, law enforcement can’t stop vehicles merely because the occupants are not wearing a seatbelt.
 Traffic citations can be issued for non-seatbelt use only if a vehicle is stopped for other legitimate reasons.
 Such a law is called “secondary enforcement” seat belt law.